Big Blue Rocket Limited Broadband Service Terms

 By continuous total loss of broadband service we mean the inability to make a connection to the internet through our fibre/FWA broadband due to a fault in any part of our network up to and including the main router for your property.

 If we do not do so, we will provide a daily rate rental credit for each whole or part day we are late in repairing the service.
 It is equal to the daily charge of your rental for each day that applies.
-The daily charge is twelve times the monthly rental charge (including VAT) divided by 365.
+The daily charge is the monthly rental charge (including VAT) X 12 divided by 365.
 You will not be entitled to a rental credit if the fault relates to your equipment you have bought from other suppliers.

 Where you set up management controls, you acknowledge that individual websites are categorised for barring by our third party supplier.
 We are not responsible in any way for how particular websites are categorised or your continued ability to access any websites not categorised for barring.